-To tackle this problem, we have developed the MHD with Adaptively Embedded PIC (MHD-AEPIC) algorithm that allows smaller PIC region than MHD-EPIC, which saves computational resources.
-Shou et al. (2021) introduces this idea and verifies that covering part of the simulation domain with a dynamically moving PIC box gives the same solution as using alarger fixed PIC domain, while running significantly faster.
+To tackle this problem, we have developed the MHD with adaptively embedded PIC (MHD-AEPIC) algorithm that allows a smaller PIC region than MHD-EPIC, which saves computational resources.
+Shou et al. (2021) introduce this idea and verifies that covering part of the simulation domain with a dynamically moving PIC box gives the same solution as using a larger fixed PIC domain, while running significantly faster.
 This justifies our effort to use an adaptive PIC region in the simulation.
-In this paper, we further improve this method and make it more flexible: 1.
-The size and shape of the active PIC region is fully automatic.
-To realize the first feature, instead of iPIC3D, we use the FLexible Exascale Kinetic Simulator (FLEKS) (Y. Chen et al., 2021) as the PIC model.
-FLEKS inherits all numerical algorithms from MHD-EPIC, and also accommodates an adaptive PIC grid that allows PIC cells to be turned on and off during the simulation.
+In this paper, we further improve this method and make it more flexible: (a) The size and shape of the active PIC regions can be adapted during the runtime; (b) the adaptation of the active PIC region is fully automatic.
+To realize the first feature, instead of iPIC3D, we use the flexible exascale kinetic simulator (FLEKS) (Chen et al., 2021) as the PIC model.
+FLEKS inherits all numerical algorithms from MHD-EPIC and also accommodates an adaptive PIC grid that allows PIC cells to be turned on and off during the simulation.
 In addition, FLEKS employs a particle splitting and merging scheme to improve the simulation efficiency and accuracy.
 FLEKS is described in more detail in Section 2.2.

 We have developed a reliable and efficient algorithm to identify potential reconnection sites in the magnetotail using three local criteria.
 The criteria are easy to compute and provide the information to the FLEKS code to adapt its grid to cover the reconnection sites.
 This newly developed MHD-AEPIC model is applied to simulate a magnetic storm.
-The SWMF simulation involves BATSRUS, FLEKS, the ionosphere electrodynamics model RIM (Ridley et al., 2004) and the inner magnetosphere model RCM (Wolf et al., 1982; Toffoletto et al., 2003).
+The SWMF simulation involves BATSRUS, FLEKS, the ionosphere electrodynamics model, Ridley Ionosphere Model (RIM; Ridley et al., 2004), and the Inner Magnetosphere (IM) model, Rice Convection Model (RCM; Toffoletto et al., 2003; Wolf et al., 1982).
 This is the first simulation of a real event with kinetic reconnection physics in the magnetotail scaling from the global scales of the magnetosphere to the electron scales near the reconnection sites.

 In this paper, we employ the new model to simulate the magnetic storm of 2011-08-05.
 We cover the tail reconnection sites with the adaptive PIC model.
 We also perform ideal MHD and Hall MHD simulations for comparison.
-All simulations are fully coupled with the inner magnetosphere and ionospheric electrodynamics models within the Space Weather Modeling Framework.
-We focus on the impact of using ideal MHD, Hall MHD and MHD-AEPIC physics on the dynamical processes in the magnetotail.
+All simulations are fully coupled with the IM and ionospheric electrodynamics models within the Space Weather Modeling Framework.
+We focus on the impact of using ideal MHD, Hall MHD, and MHD-AEPIC physics on the dynamical processes in the magnetotail.
 To make the comparison straightforward, we use the ideal MHD model at the dayside in all three simulations.

-The computational methods are described in Section 2, the demonstration of the adaptation feature and comparisons between models and observations are shown in Section 3 and we summarize in Section 4.
+The computational methods are described in Section 2, the demonstration of the adaptation feature and comparisons between models and observations are shown in Section 3, and we summarize in Section 4.

-2 Methods
+2. Methods

-2.1 Global Magnetosphere Model: BATS-R-US
+2.1.
+Global Magnetosphere Model: BATS-R-US

-The Block-Adaptive Tree Solar-wind Roe-type Upwind Scheme (BATS-R-US) is used as the Global Magnetosphere (GM) model in our simulation.
+The Block-Adaptive Tree Solar-wind Roe-type Upwind Scheme (BATS-R-US) is used as the GM model in our simulation.
 In the Hall MHD and MHD-AEPIC simulations in this paper, the Hall MHD equations (Tóth et al., 2008) are solved.
 The Hall term is handled with a semi-implicit scheme.
-The spatial discretization uses a 2nd order accurate TVD scheme with the Artificial Wind Riemann solver (Sokolov et al., 1999) and the Koren limiter (Koren, 1993) with $\beta = 1.2$.
+The spatial discretization uses a second order accurate TVD scheme with the Artificial Wind Riemann solver (Sokolov et al., 1999) and the Koren limiter (Koren, 1993) with $\beta = 1.2$.
 The hyperbolic cleaning (Dedner et al., 2003) and eight-wave scheme (Powell et al., 1999) are used to keep the magnetic field approximately divergence-free.